Come and savour the 1884 culinary experience.

 Children’s menu is a family favourite

-With completion of road works making the marina and Fruit Market area more family-friendly we’re getting a lot of interest in our dedicated children’s menu.
+With the marina and Fruit Market area more family-friendly we’re getting a lot of interest in our dedicated children’s menu.

 The selections feature a mini paella with homemade garlic bread or Manchego cheese on homemade bread with cucumber sticks.
 Other options are chicken breast with potato scallops and garden peas or braised beef with mashed potatoes and beef sauce.

 All dishes are made with fresh ingredients and served with a dessert of fresh fruit, and the price for the lot is just £5.Deborah Spicer, manager of 1884 Wine & Tapas Restaurant, said: “We get a lot of families here and they can usually find something on the menu that children like but we felt we could make things a bit easier and more affordable.

-“With the completion of the public realm works, families are visiting The Deep and Dinostar and then having a wander round.
-It will get busier during the summer and we’ll be ready with a children’s menu which is fresh, full of flavour and just £5!”
+“Families are visiting attractions including The Deep and Dinostar and then having a wander round the area.
+We’re ready for them with a children’s menu which is fresh, full of flavour and just £5!”